Please read the requirements to reveive an internship grant carefully.

 - Finland (restricted to non-Finnish citizens studying in one of the masters programs in English)

-During the application rounds in December-March you can apply for a grant for a total of one time, either an internship grant or for exchange studies.
+During one application round you can apply only for one grant, either an internship grant or for exchange studies.
 Please note that you can only receive one grant for either an internship or exchange during each study level.

 - You do not need to have an internship position agreed upon when applying.